textpattern/textpattern.github.io/tags/article_custom.md

 <txp:article_custom section='<txp:section />' pageby="1" pgonly />
 ~~~

-Outputs the number of live articles belonging to the current section.
+When placed within an `article` tag, it outputs the number of live articles belonging to the current section.

 ## Genealogy